dougaparry/dougaparry.github.io/_pages/publications.md

 - Leysens J-L., le Roux D.B., ___Parry, D.A.___ (2016) Can I have your attention please?
 An empirical investigation of media multitasking during university lectures In: Coetzee M, Ehlers E, Coulter D, Marnewick C, Leung WS (eds.) *Proceedings of the 2016 Annual Research Conference of the South African Institute of Computer Scientists and Information Technologists (SAICSIT)*, Johannesburg, South Africa.
 [DOI: 10.1145/2987491.2987498](https://doi.org/10.1145/2987491.2987498){:target="_blank"}. [ __[preprint]__](https://dougaparry.com/files/2016_SAICSIT.pdf){:target="_blank"}

 - ___Parry D.A.___, Pretorius C. (2015) Maps as a technique for visualizing load-shedding schedules.
 In: Barnett, R. J., Cleophas, L., Kourie, D. G., le Roux, D. B., Watson, B. W. (eds.) *Proceedings of the 2015 Annual Research Conference of the South African Institute of Computer Scientists and Information Technologists (SAICSIT)*, Stellenbosch, South Africa.
 [DOI: 10.1145/2815782.2815784](https://doi.org/10.1145/2815782.2815784){:target="_blank"}.[ __[preprint]__](https://dougaparry.com/files/2015_SAICSIT.pdf){:target="_blank"}

-## Conference Presentations

-- __Parry, D. A.__, le Roux, D. B., Morton, J., Pons, R., Pretorius, R., Schoeman, A., (2020).
-Are 'Digital Wellbeing Applications' Important for Digital Wellbeing? *18th International CyberSpace Conference*.

-- Dienlin, T., Johannes, N., Bowman, N. D., Masur, P. K., Engesser, S., Kumpel, A. S., Lukito, J., Bier, L. M., Zhang, R., Johnson, B. K., Huskey, R., Fisher, J. T., Schneider, F. M., Breuer, J., __Parry, D. A.__, Banks, J., TeBlunthuis, N., Vermeulen, I., Smits, T., Weber, R., Won, A. S., Ellis, D. A., Unkel, J., Wang, X., Trepte, S., Ivory, J. D., Neubaum, G., Bachl, M., Winter, S., Davidson, B. I., Kim, N., Kramer, N., Utz, S., Carpenter, C. J., Levine, T. R., Lewis, N. A., Rinke, E. M., McEwan, B., Domahidi, E., de Vreese, C., (2020).
-An Agenda for Open Science in Communication. *70th annual conference of the International Communication Association (ICA)*.

-- Abendroth, A., Krasnova, H., Gundlach, J., __Parry, D. A.__, le Roux, D. B. (2019).
-Technology Use  Addiction:  Scales,  Dimensions, Validity?
-17th International CyberSpace Conference.
-Brno, Czech Republic.

-- le  Roux,  D.  B., __Parry,  D. A.__ (2019).
-Towards an Integrated Framework of Technology Use Dimensions.
-17th International CyberSpace Conference.
-Brno, Czech Republic.

-- ___Parry, D. A___., le Roux, D. B. & Cornelissen, L. A. (2018).
-Lecturer versus Smartphone: Towards a Policy for Teaching Distracted Minds.
-Paper Presented at the 11th Annual Scholarship for Teaching and Learning Conference (SOTL).
-29-31 October 2018, Somerset West.

-- ___Parry, D.___, Le Roux, D. B. (2017).
-Irresistible Media: Why do Students Media Multitask?
-In the 2017 International CyberSpace Conference.
-Brno, Czech Republic.

-- Le Roux, D. B., ___Parry, D.A.___ (2017).
-Metaphors of Social Media.
-In the 2017 International CyberSpace Conference.
-Brno, Czech Republic.

-- ___Parry, D. A.___, and le Roux D. B. (2017).
-Smartphones in lectures.
-Is Resistance Futile?
-In the 10th Annual Scholarship for Teaching and Learning Conference (SOTL), Somerset West.

-- Le Roux, D. B., ___Parry, D.A.___, & Leysens, J. (2016).
-Smart Phones, Stupid People.
-In 14th International CyberSpace Conference.
-Brno, Czech Republic.

-- ___Parry, D.A.___, le Roux DB, Leysens JL.
-(2016) Media Multitasking in Academic Contexts: An Empirical Analysis of Media Use Within University lectures.
-In the 9th Annual Scholarship for Teaching and Learning conference (SOTL), Somerset West.

-## Seminars/Colloquia/Invited Talks

-- __Parry, D.A.__(2020) How accurate are self-reports of digital media use?
-Invited Seminar presented at theDepartment of Communication Science, Vrije Universiteit Amsterdam, The Netherlands.

-- __Parry, D.A.__ (2020) Media effects Research:  Our work and current challenges.
-Invited Seminar presentedat the Department of Journalism, Stellenbosch University, South Africa.

-- __Parry, D.A.__ (2019) Collecting Digital Trace Data & Quantitative Text Analysis:  An introduction.
-Methods Workshop presented at The Weizenbaum Institute for the Networked Society – The German Internet Institute, Berlin, Germany.

-- __Parry,  D.A.__ (2019) Systematic Reviews & Meta-Analyses:  An introduction.
-Methods Workshop presented at The Weizenbaum Institute for the Networked Society – The German Internet Institute, Berlin, Germany.

-- __Parry, D.A.__ (2019) Technology use effects:  current evidence and challenges.
-Invited Seminar presented at the Department of Statistics and Actuarial Science, Stellenbosch University, South Africa.

-- ___Parry, D.A.___ and le Roux D. B. (2018) Permanently Online, Permanently Connected: Media Multitasking and Distractibility - Is It So Bad and What Can We Do About It?
-Milton H. Erikson Annual Conference 2018.
-Somerset West, South Africa.

-- le Roux, D.B., ___Parry, D.A.___, (2017) The Relationship Between Media Multitasking and Cognition – What Do We Know?
-Seminar Presented at the Whitaker Institute for Innovation and Societal Change, NUI Galway, Ireland.

-- le Roux, D.B., ___Parry, D.A.___, (2017) Media Multitasking and Distractibility: Where we are, how we got here and where we’re going.
-Seminar Presented at the Chair for Business Informatics, Social Media and Data Science, University of Potsdam, Germany.

-- le Roux, D.B. and ___Parry, D.A.___ (2017) The State of Research Concerning the Relationship between Media Multitasking and Cognition.
-Colloquium Presented at the Information Science Departmental Colloquia, 2017 Series, Stellenbosch University, South Africa

-- ___Parry, D.A.___ Pretorius, A. (2016) Human Decision Making and Artificial Intelligence - Predicting Sports Results.
-Colloquium Presented at the Information Science Departmental Colloquia, 2016 Series, Stellenbosch University, South Africa

-## Dissertations

-- __Parry, D.A.__ (2019) Media Multitasking and Cognitive Control:  Assessing the Feasibility of an Intervention Requiring the Self-regulation of Smartphone Use.
-Doctoral Thesis, Stellenbosch University. [__[open access]__](https://hdl.handle.net/10019.1/107323){:target="_blank"}

-- __Parry, D.A.__ (2017) The digitally-mediated study experiences of undergraduate students in South Africa.
-Masters Thesis, Stellenbosch University. [__[open access]__](https://hdl.handle.net/10019.1/102667){:target="_blank"}

-- __Parry, D.A.__ (2015) An investigation of alternative information displays for load-shedding schedules.
-Honours Thesis, Stellenbosch University.